facelessuser/BracketHighlighter/docs/customize.md

 # Configuring Highlight Style
 Each bracket definition (described in `Configuring Scope Brackets` and `Configuring Brackets`) has a `style` setting that you give a style definition to.
 Style definitions are defined under `bracket_styles` in `bh_core.sublime-settings`.

 There are two special style definitions whose names are reserved: `default` and `unmatched`, but you can configure them.
-All other custom style definitions follow the same pattern (see `curly` below and compare to the special style defintions; format is the same)  All custom styles follow this pattern.
+All other custom style definitions follow the same pattern (see `curly` below and compare to the special style definitions; format is the same)  All custom styles follow this pattern.
 See description below:

 ```javascript
         // "default" style defines attributes that